 Divided into three main regions - Leh, Nubra, and Zanskar, Ladakh is one of the most magical places in the world that is home to spectacular tourist attractions.
-With unmatched travel experiences and breathtaking Ladakh tourist places, there are a lot of hidden surprises in the surreal landscape of this cold region.
-Ladakh is one of the best trekking destinations in India and also amazes the tourists with an array of exciting opportunities such as mountaineering, mountain biking, white water rafting and more.
+With unmatched travel experiences and breathtaking tourist places in Ladakh, there are a lot of hidden surprises in the surreal landscape of this cold region.
+Ladakh is one of the best trekking destinations in India and also amazes tourists with an array of exciting opportunities such as mountaineering, mountain biking, white water rafting, and more.

-Tourist season begins from the month of May, however, the best time to explore these mesmerizing tourist places in Leh Ladakh is anytime between July to September as there is barely any rain in this high altitude region and the weather is not too cold.
+The tourist season begins from the month of May, however, the best time to explore these mesmerizing places to visit in Ladakh is anytime between July to September as there is barely any rain in this high altitude region and the weather is not too cold.
 Plan your trip accordingly because winters in Ladakh are bone-chilling and unbearable.
 Here are some of the spellbinding tourist attractions of Ladakh for a memorable travel experience.
 Take a look!

 Lying on the Leh-Kargil highway, this tourist attraction of Ladakh is just 30 km from Leh.
-The enchantment of Magnetic hill in Ladakh beckons many travellers with its mystifying facts.
+The enchantment of Magnetic hill in Ladakh beckons many travelers with its mystifying facts.
 This popular Ladakh tourist place is a gravity hill that pulls vehicles towards it, defying the force of gravity.
-Magnetic hill is the highpoint of Ladakh Tourism as travellers love to visit this spot to witness the mind-boggling scene of cars going upwards without ignition.
+Magnetic hill is the high point of Ladakh Tourism as travelers love to visit this spot to witness the mind-boggling scene of cars going upwards without ignition.
 The locals believe that Magnetic Hill possesses superpowers and is considered to be the road leading to heaven.
-Some believe it to be an optical illusion, theories are many and you gotta visit Magnetic Hill to believe what you experience.
+Some belief it to be an optical illusion, theories are many and you gotta visit Magnetic Hill to believe what you experience.